On the singular position-dependent mass: The Generalized Schr o dinger theory

 The equation (\ref{Eq4}) leads us to $\alpha=0$ and $\gamma=1$, or $\alpha=1$ and $\gamma=0$.
 These conditions result in a kinetic operator free from ambiguities related to Heisenberg's uncertainty principle.
 Note that condition (\ref{Eq4}) excludes the possibility of Weyl ordering.
 Thereby, for a quantum-mechanical system subject to an external potential $V(x)$, Schr\"{o}dinger's equation without ambiguity is

 Therefore, to avoid ambiguity arising from the symmetrization of the kinetic energy operator, allow us to consider Schrödinger's equation exposed in Eq. (\ref{Eq5}).
 So, by analyzing Eq. (\ref{Eq5}) with the results presented in the literature, we conclude that our theory is equivalent to the ordered BenDaniel-Duke PDM problem \cite{BenDaniel}.
 The BenDaniel-Duke theory has proven to be suitable for studying nanostructures subject to impurities, displacements, and geometric imperfections \cite{Willatzen}.
+It is essential to highlight that our manuscript will focus on describing the quantum eigenstates; however, there are other works examining issues on the PDM \cite{Rev1,Rev2,Rev3,Rev4,Rev5,Rev6,Rev7,Rev8}.
+For instance, one employs the PDM concept to investigate singular oscillator systems, viz., in which singularities arise due to singular interaction \cite{Rev1}.
+Furthermore, we use the PDM problems to describe several physical situations, e.g., transport of charge carriers in semiconductors with non-uniform composition \cite{Rev2}, and theoretical measures of quantum information \cite{Rev5}.
+Moreover, algebraic methods have shown great promise in the description of quantum eigenstates \cite{Rev3}.